josephfogarty/IceSUBS/README.md

 The consants used in all of these functions may be found in the first lines of code in `main.py`, and can be changed to your liking.

-## Animation Script
+## Animation Script (Work In Progress)

-The script `animator.py` takes teh output produced by the main code and creates an MPEG file of the time evolution of the temperature profile.
+The script `animator.py` should the output produced by the main code and creates an MPEG file of the time evolution of the temperature profile.
 It utilizes the `matplotlib` libraries `matplotlib.animation` as well as `matplotlib.pyplot`.